 In order to help you budget, the information below indicates what activities and materials are not covered by your tuition fees:

-Kingston School of Art at Knights Park is our art, design and architecture campus and is situated on the Hogsmill River, with its restaurant and bar opening on to the waterside.
+This programme is based at the Kingston School of Art facilities, bursting with creative energy at Knights Park where our art, design and architecture campus sits on the Hogsmill River, with its restaurant and bar opening on to the waterside.

 The relatively small campus has a friendly, creative feel and benefits from recently refurbished workshops and studios, a reception area with a gallery, art shop and space, and the light and airy open-plan learning resources centre.

-There are also well-equipped lecture theatres, seminar rooms and computer resources on campus.
+There are also well-equipped lecture theatres, seminar rooms and computer resources on campus, as well as the renowned Stanley Picker Gallery.

 Find out more about the Kingston School of Art Knights Park.

-Our links with professional practice provide a real-world base for our courses with London, the world's third biggest art market, on our doorstep.
-London is capital of the European art market and offers an invaluable insight into the industries from the world's largest auction houses to the most innovative start-ups.
+Our links with professional practice provide a real-world base for our courses.
+London – the world's third-largest art market – is on our doorstep.
+The capital of the European art market, London offers an invaluable insight into the industries from the world's largest auction houses to the most innovative start-ups.

 Many of the staff in Kingston School of Art are research active.
 This ensures they are in touch with the latest thinking and bring best practice to your studies.

-Kingston School of Art has a well-established and internationally renowned research culture that encourages and supports high-quality, innovative research through practice, history and theory.
-This rich spectrum encompasses the critical practices of fine artists, curators and cultural commentators and historians, alongside that of designers, film makers and architects, all of whom have extensive professional, industrial and commercial links.
+Kingston School of Art has a well-established and internationally-renowned research culture that encourages and supports high-quality, innovative research through practice, history and theory.
+This rich spectrum encompasses the critical practices of fine artists, curators and cultural commentators and historians, alongside that of designers, filmmakers and architects.
+All have extensive professional, industrial and commercial links.

 Our aim is to foster a dynamic and stimulating environment that realises and supports individual and collaborative research projects.
 This is achieved through an exchange of ideas and practices within and across the disciplines, directly benefitting the wider academic community as well as industry, business and the public.